-&lt;sup>71 Laws 1980, ch.
+77 Laws 1980, ch.
 614, § 30.

-&lt;sup>72 Laws 2009, ch.
+78 Laws 2009, ch.
 166; Senate File 97, House File 292.

-On April 24, 2014, Senate File 2470, originally a bill relating to education, passed the Senate and was referred to the House for consideration.
-The bill was heard in the Rules and Administration Committee where an amendment was offered and adopted that allowed for the medical use of cannabis through a clinical trial model.
-The bill was then heard in the Ways and Means Committee where another amendment was offered and adopted, altering the program to a registry program.
 The bill was sent to the House floor where it was passed with additional amendments.
 Because the bill originated in the Senate and already passed the Senate, the Senate was able to either concur on the bill as amended or refuse to concur.
 The Senate refused to concur and the bill was heard in conference committee and passed by both bodies as amended in conference committee.
-Governor Mark Dayton signed the bill into law on May 29, 2014.
+Governor Mark Dayton signed the bill into law on May 29, 2014.79